ArturZieba/CastorCult/Content/Notes/Weapons.md

 ## Weapon requirements
 ### Level
-- An experience level cap to prevent low level classes from using high stat items (Maybe not needed with attribute distribution?)
+- An experience level cap to prevent low level classes from using high stat items (Maybe not needed with Attribute distribution?)

 ### Strength
-- Stat required for picking up and using bigger weapons, mostly focused on melee.
+- Integer value indicating Strength Attribute required for picking up and using bigger weapons, mostly focused on melee.

 ### Dexterity
-- Stat required for more swift weapons that would require precision to use.
+- Integer value indicating Dexterity Attribute required for more swift weapons that would require precision to use.

 ### Intelligence
-- Stat required mostly for weapons related to magic use.
+- Integer value indicating Intelligence Attribute required mostly for weapons related to magic use.

 ### Faith
-- Stat required mostly for weapons related to healing/buffing.
+- Integer value indicating Faith Attribute required mostly for weapons related to healing/buffing.

 ### Endurance
-- Stat required for heavy weapons and armour that would have to be held for extended period of time, such as arbalests or shields.
+- Integer value indicating Endurance Attribute required for heavy weapons and armour that would have to be held for extended period of time, such as arbalests or shields.

 ## Weapon enchantments
 ### Additional Physical Damage Minimum/Maximum